Generating infinite random graphs: Density, sparsity, degrees, and stars

 \begin{proof} Both parts follow from Lemma~\ref{lemma:hit}.
-Consider a vertex $v_k$ and an integer $N>k$.
-Apply Lemma~\ref{lemma:hit} for $V=\{v_k\}$, and $N$.
-In case~\ref{thm:i}), we conclude that a.s.\ $v_k$ has a neighbor beyond $v_{N}$.
+Let $v_k$ be a vertex and let $N>k$ be an integer.
+In case~\ref{thm:i}), Lemma~\ref{lemma:hit} implies that a.s.\ $v_k$ has a neighbor beyond $v_{N}$.
 This being true for arbitrary $N>k$, we conclude that a.s.\ $v_k$ has infinitely many neighbors.

 In case~\ref{thm:ii}), the lemma provides that the probability that $v_k$ is of infinite degree is less than $\epsilon$ for all $\epsilon>0$, and therefore that probability is $0$. \end{proof}

 Recall that the bipartite graphs $K_{1,l}$ for $l=0,1,2,\ldots$ are called \emph{stars}.
 (For convenience, we allow $l=0$.
 In this case, $K_{1,l}$ is simply a singleton set.)
 To emphasize the size of the star, $K_{1,l}$ will often be called an $l$-star.
 We say that a vertex in a graph is \emph{in a star,} respectively \emph{in an $l$-star}, if the connected component of the vertex is a star, respectively an $l$-star.